Riley-D-1/Software-Assement-Task-2/rules.md

 - Worth 10 in vaule
 - Stronger than most, he's a big boi juggernaut who is almost unkillable
 ## Ability Cards (K, Q, J, Joker)
 #### King (K):
-- You deal 5 damage to the opponet
+- You deal 5 damage to the opponet.
 -  Careful, might take some damage of your own in the process.
 #### Queen (Q):
 - Heals for 5 hp.